NATIONAL BEVERAGE CORP New Standards Disclosure

 Recently Issued Accounting Pronouncements

-In December 2023, the FASB issued ASU 2023-09, “Income Taxes (Topic 740): Improvements to Income Tax Disclosures,” which requires disclosure of specific categories in the rate reconciliation, including additional information for reconciling items that meet a quantitative threshold and specific disaggregation of income taxes paid and tax expense.
+In December 2023, the FASB issued Accounting Standards Update (“ASU”) 2023-09, “Income Taxes (Topic 740): Improvements to Income Tax Disclosures,” which requires disclosure of specific categories in the rate reconciliation, including additional information for reconciling items that meet a quantitative threshold and specific disaggregation of income taxes paid and tax expense.
 The amendment is effective for annual periods beginning after December 15, 2024.
 Early adoption is permitted.
-The Company intends to adopt ASU 2023-09 on a prospective basis for its fiscal year ended May 2, 2026.
+The Company adopted ASU 2023-09 effective for Fiscal 2026 on a prospective basis without a material impact on its consolidated financial statements.
+See Note 8-Income Taxes, for further information.

 In November 2024, the FASB issued ASU 2024-03, “Income Statement –Reporting Comprehensive Income – Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses,” which requires entities to disaggregate operating expenses into specific categories such as employee compensation, depreciation, and intangible asset amortization, by relevant expense caption on the statement of operations.
 The standard is effective for annual reporting periods beginning after December 15, 2026, and interim periods within annual reporting periods beginning after December 15, 2027.
 Early adoption is permitted on either a prospective or retrospective basis.
 The Company is currently evaluating the impact of adopting ASU 2024-03 on its consolidated financial statements and related disclosures.